openrocket/openrocket.github.io/downloads/instructions/Windows_22.02.md

         <img src="downloads/instructions/img/Windows_22.02/2022-02.02.03.Install.Select_Directory.png" alt="Welcome Screen" width="330">
       </td>
       <td>
-       You can choose a different directory in which to save the OpenRocket files. <u>Unless you are familiar with directory structures</u>, you should leave this unchanged.
-If you have a previous installation of OpenRocket and the dialog prompts you whether you want to update the existing installation, or install the new program in a different directory, choose either one to your desire.<br><br>Click <strong>"Next"</strong>.
+       You can choose a different directory in which to save the OpenRocket files. <u>Unless you are familiar with directory structures</u>, you should leave this unchanged..<br><br>This step will not show when you have updated an existing OpenRocket installation (see previous step).
       </td>
     </tr>
     <tr>